 "Where Are They Now?"
 Epilogue: There was one included at the end of the last episode while the credits rolled, but the future lives of the characters were so vague and quickly shown that many fans are left unsatisfied.
 On the other hand, it seems the purpose of the epilogue was to give a glimpse into the characters' lives afterward without revealing too much so as the viewer could widely interpret what would happen next.

-Where the Hell Is Springfield??: Kinkan/Gold Crown/Goldekrone isn't given a specific location, although fanon assumes it's set in Germany (since nearly all of the text shown in-series is German, including a map of the town where the "Goldekrone" name is taken from).
+Where The Hell Is Springfield?: Kinkan/Gold Crown/Goldekrone isn't given a specific location, although fanon assumes it's set in Germany (since nearly all of the text shown in-series is German, including a map of the town where the "Goldekrone" name is taken from, and the town itself is heavily based on Nordlingen, Bavaria).